tomcucinotta/vhpc-website/content/en/_index.md

 hosted applications customers deploy.
 Similarly, HPC environments have been increasingly adopting techniques that enable flexible management of vast computing and networking resources, close to marginal provisioning cost, which is unprecedented in the history of scientific and commercial computing.
-Most recently, Function as a Service (Faas) and Serverless computing, utilizing lightweight VMs-containers widens the spectrum of applications that can be deployed in a cloud environment, especially in an HPC context.
-Here, HPC-provided services can be become accessible to distributed workloads outside of large cluster environments.
+More recently, Function as a Service (Faas) and Serverless computing, leveraging on lightweight virtualizaton and containerization solutions, widens the spectrum of applications that can be deployed in a cloud environment, especially in an HPC context.
+Here, HPC-provided services can become accessible to distributed workloads outside of large cluster environments.

 Various virtualization-containerization technologies contribute to the overall